Viscosity solutions of fully nonlinear parabolic path dependent PDEs: Part II: Main results

-We conclude this section with a change variable formula which is interesting in its own right.
-We have previously observed in \cite{ETZ1} Remark 3.15 that the classical change of variable formula is not known to hold true for our notion of viscosity solutions under Assumption \ref{assum-G}.
-We now show that it holds true under the additional Assumption \ref{assum-comparison}.
+We conclude this section with a change of variables formula, which is interesting in its own right.
+We have previously observed in \cite{ETZ1}, Remark~3.15, that the classical change of variables formula is not known to hold true for our notion of viscosity solutions under Assumption~\ref{assum-G}.
+We now show that it holds true under the additional Assumption~\ref{assum-comparison}.